angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 });
 ```

-As expected, the console output for `afterRenderEffect` is triggered after the output of `effect`.
+As expected, the console output for `afterRenderEffect()` is triggered after the output of `effect()`.

 ## Introducing `effect()`

 Angular supports two types of effects: **component effects** and **root effects**.
 Component effects are initiated when `effect()` is called within a component, directive, or a service tied to them.
-Root effects, on the other hand, are initiated when `effect()` is called outside the component tree, such as in a root service, or by setting the `forceRoot` option.
+Root effects, on the other hand, are initiated when `effect()` is called outside the component tree, such as in a [singleton service](https://angular.dev/guide/ngmodules/singleton-services), or by setting the `forceRoot` option.

 The main difference between these effect types is their timing.
 Component effects operate as part of Angular’s change detection, which allows them to safely read input signals and manage views dependent on component state.